-Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Changing Homelessness (COC) As the area Continuum of Care, Changing Homelessness, works to prevent and mitigate the effects of homelessness throughout Jacksonville - Duval County.
 These goals directly overlap with the homelessness efforts from HCDD.
+2020 Analysis of Impediments to Fair Housing Choice City of Jacksonville The Al is a comprehensive look at fair housing issues in the City of Jacksonville/Duval County, FL and serves as the basis for efforts to Affirmatively Further Fair Housing in the City.
+The strategies and goals in the plan align with the goals of the Al.